-Impact Assessment
+Impact Assessments

-The D&S IFCA has to create an Impact Assessment to accompany the creation of any new byelaw.
+The D&S IFCA must create an Impact Assessment to accompany the creation of any new byelaw.
+A template is used with guidance provided on how it should be completed.

 The Impact Assessment has different stages of development with the first version developed for the "formal consultation" phase.
 A final version is developed in preparation for the "confirmation" phase.